maschkef/little-linux-helper/docs/gui/doc_module_integration.md

    - **Values**: `en`, `de`, `es`, `fr`
    - **Integration**: Automatically used by CLI internationalization system

+> **Authentication note:** All HTTP/WebSocket endpoints are secured by the GUI backend.
+Modules do not need to implement any authentication logic—the browser must already be logged in (session cookie or Basic Auth) before it can start a module.

 ### GUI-Aware Module Behavior

 **Automatic Prompt Skipping:**